For technical troubleshooting see section 15 and 16.

-5. Will I be anonymous in the therapy setting?
+5. Will I be anonymous in LiveTherapy?

 7. How can I contact my therapist?

-The only way you can contact your therapist is via the ‘send a message’ or ‘request a session’ buttons on a therapist’s profile.
-You will not be given access to any personal contact details of your therapist and must not attempt to contact your therapist in any other way.
-Any attempted contact with a therapist outside BWW could result in cancellation of your membership of BWW.
-In certain circumstances the therapist may use their Big White Wall.
+The only way you can contact your therapist is via the ‘send a message’ or ‘request a session’ buttons on the ‘Our Therapists’ page.
+You will not receive any personal contact details of your therapist.
+You must also not attempt to contact your therapist outside of Big White Wall.
+Any attempted contact of this nature could result in the cancellation of your membership with Big White Wall.

 8. What happens if I can’t attend a session?